Free PDF: Proven blueprint for an online coaching business that replaces your 9-5

 This depends on the business you’re building.
 I recommend that you go with the easiest option because you can change your legal structure later on.

-If you’re starting a business by yourself, a sole proprietorship or a limited liability company or LLC can be good options.
+If you’re starting a business by yourself, a sole proprietorship or a limited liability company or an LLC can be good options.
 (The main difference is how much liability you take on as a small business owner).
 You can read more about the different business structures here

 To register your business, take a look at this SBA guide